gerstrong/Commander-Genius/README.md

 A: I like the ScummVM approach for adventure games.
 Maybe one day we do that in CG for other great DOS platformer titles, maybe one day...

+Q: The log file annoys me, how can I disable it?
+A: Under section "FileHandling" (You might want to create it), add the line "EnableLogfile = false".

 # BUG!